datamade/usaddress/README.md

 **What this cannot do:** It cannot identify address components with perfect accuracy, nor can it verify that a given address is correct/valid.

+It also does not normalize the address.
+However, [this library built on top of usaddress does](https://github.com/GreenBuildingRegistry/usaddress-scourgify).

 ## How to use the usaddress python library

 1. Install usaddress with [pip](https://pip.readthedocs.io/en/latest/quickstart.html), a tool for installing and managing python packages ([beginner's guide here](http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/)).